dotnet/docs-maui/docs/xaml/fundamentals/markup-extensions.md

 </OnPlatform>
 ```

 The `OnPlatform` resource gets an `x:Key` attribute because it’s an object in the dictionary, and an `x:TypeArguments` attribute because it’s a generic class.
-The `iOS`, and `Android` attributes are converted to `Color` values when the object is initialized.
+The `iOS`, and `Android` attributes are converted to <xref:Microsoft.Maui.Graphics.Color> values when the object is initialized.

 The following example shows the three buttons accessing six shared values: